Benchmarks comparison for Jetson Nano, TX1, TX2 and AGX Xavier

 We've developed Image & Video Processing SDK for Jetson hardware.
 Here we publish performance benchmarks for available Jetson modules.
 To specify image processing pipeline for testing, we consider a basic camera application as a good example for benchmarking.

 Hardware features for Jetson Nano, TX1, TX2, AGX Xavier

 Here we present brief comparison for Jetsons hardware features to see the progress and variety of mobile solutions from NVIDIA.
 These units aim to different markets and tasks.

 In camera applications we can usually hide Host-to-Device transfers by implementing GPU Zero Copy or by overlapping GPU copy/compute.
 Device-to-Host transfers could be hidden via overlap of copy/compute.

 Hardware and software for benchmarking

 Performance Comparison: Jetson Nano vs TX1 vs TX2 vs AGX Xavier

 For these NVIDIA Jetson modules we've done benchmarking for the following basic image processing tasks which are specific for camera applications: white balance, demosaic (debayer), color correction, optional resize, jpeg encoding, etc. It's not a full set of Fastvideo SDK features, but this is just an example to see what's the performance that we could get from each Jetson.
-You can also choose a debayer and type of output compression for your pipeline.
+You can also choose particular debayer algorithm and output compression (JPEG or JPEG2000) for your pipeline.